vmware-tanzu/velero/design/Implemented/general-progress-monitoring.md

 ### Internal configuration and management
-In this model, movement of the snapshot to stable storage is under the control of the snapshot plug-in.
+In this model, movement of the snapshot to stable storage is under the control of the snapshot plugin.
 Decisions about where and when the snapshot gets moved to stable storage are not directly controlled by Velero.
 This is the model for the current VolumeSnapshot plugins.

 ### Velero controlled management